Create your own modules in NodeJS

 If you haven't already set up your Node sample project, you can quickly do so by following these instructions

 In the previous step of this project, we used NPM to download a few modules from the NPM website.
 You can also create your own modules.
 Organizing your code into modules is an important strategy for developers.
-Modules are also called 'components' (or, in NodeJS we've also referred to them as 'packages').
+Modules are also called 'components'.
 Component based design is the practice of organizing your code into components/modules.
 This makes your code more flexible, maintainable, and easier to test.

 This article is a good overview of component based design.